floodwatch-org/floodwatch-org.github.io/staff.markdown

         <img class="img" src="{{ '../ChristianJung.jpeg' }}" alt="">
         <h3>Christian Jung</h3>
         <h4>BSCS '22 at UVa</h4>
-        <p>Christian is a 4th year undergraduate studying computer science and is the project manager on the Floodwatch team.
+        <p>Christian is a fourth year undergraduate studying computer science and is the project manager on the Floodwatch team.
 He was one of the original members of the team and helped build the earliest prototype.
 After graduation, he will be joining Microsoft as a Software Engineer</p>
     </div>
     <div>
         <img class="img" src="{{ '../AdrielKim.jpeg' }}" alt="">